shikhirsingh/ExtJS-AppCamp-Govt/Instructions/04-Classes/README.md

             ├── phone/
 ```

 * Take a look at some of the .sass files inside the appcamp/src/view/main/.
 Notice that the it's the same css as in the last lab.
+All the inline CSS has been removed!
 * Visit [http://localhost:1841/appcamp](http://localhost:1841/appcamp/)

 You should see the following:

 <img src="class-sass.jpg" align="center" />
 Troubleshooting: Recheck your appcamp/sass/src/view directory.
 It should contain four directories.
+Its easy to forget to add the view directory.
+You may need to stop sencha app watch and restart.

 # Step 4: Let's fix the sidebarview to include some content